 Cold season starts at the end of summer.
 Followed by flu season.
 So what are you supposed to do this time of the year to prevent getting sick?
 What should you do once you get sick to avoid spreading germs around?

-We all like to think we are clean, and we have good habits, and I’m not saying you don’t, but we also are human.
-Sometimes we do gross stuff, and we don’t realize we’re doing it.
+Everyone gets sick and spreads germs at some point.
+We all like to think we are clean, and practice good habits, and I’m not saying you don’t, but we also are human.
+Sometimes we do something gross, and we don’t realize we’re doing it.

+Carry hand sanitizer or disposable hand wipes use these when you can’t wash your hands.
 Another thing we need to teach your kids is to cough and sneeze into their elbow.
-Do this yourself as well.

 That’s all you can do to prevent getting sick.
 Even if you get the flu shot, you can still get sick with something else.

--disinfecting sprays like Lysol or Seventh Generation
+Disinfecting sprays like Lysol or Seventh Generation

-- Rubbing alcohol 70% or rubbing alcohol pads
+Rubbing alcohol 70% or rubbing alcohol pads

--Disinfecting cleaning wipes
+Disinfecting cleaning wipes

 Isolate the sick family members to prevent the spread of illness.

--keyboard and mouse
+keyboard and mouse

--fridge and freezer door handles
+fridge and freezer door handles

 Make sure whoever is taking care of the sick washes their hands after caring for the sick.

-Once everyone is better its time to clean everything.
+Once everyone is better, it’s time to clean everything.

-The gist is once a bug has affected anyone in your home its time to clean house once they are well.
-If the whole family get's sick, you still need to clean.
+The gist is once a bug has affected anyone in your home it’s time to clean house once they are well.
+If the whole family gets sick, you still need to clean.
 You can get sick again.

-Stay well this cold and flu season.
-Hopefully, some of this advice will help you stay healthy.
+I hope this advice will help you stay healthy.